cpbotha/cpbotha.github.io/content/posts/2017-01-09-deep-work-a-welcome-kick-in-the-butt.md

   3. Keep a compelling scoreboard: Create some modality with which you can see clearly your daily deep work performance.
   4. Create a cadence of accountability: Your daily or weekly routine should ensure that you review your work, and your deep work performance via the scoreboard for example.

-# How I&#8217;m planning to apply Deep Work
+## How I'm planning to apply Deep Work

 In the book Newport reiterates an important observation: We humans have limited stores of will power.
-These can and will get depleted through the day if we&#8217;re not careful.
+These can and will get depleted through the day if we're not careful.

 If it takes too much conscious effort to avoid distractions and to stay focused on the mentally taxing task at hand, our will power is depleted at some point and then our defences crumble.

-Before you know it, you&#8217;re stuck in that super satisfying (not) email, twitter, facebook, reddit, email, twitter, whatsapp, slack loop again.
+Before you know it, you're stuck in that super satisfying (not) email, twitter, facebook, reddit, email, twitter, whatsapp, slack loop again.

 An effective remedy for this is ritualization.